as/signer/README.md

 You should not use this if you want the client to be able to read and authenticate the data stored in the token.
 E.G., asymmetric authentication with RSA or an elliptic curve.
-This token is for servers that issues tokens, perhaps for sessions or other data.
+This token is for servers that issue tokens, perhaps for sessions or other data.

 # Wire Format
 ```